St Mary's College, Oscott: New Oscott

 In 1838, the college moved to a new site, which came to be known as New Oscott (and the original site as "Old Oscott").
 The Maryvale Institute remains on the original site.
 The new building was designed by Augustus Pugin and Joseph Potter at a cost of £40,000.
 It is grade II* listed.
 The college quickly became a symbol of the rebirth of the Catholic faith in England and played a prominent part in the life of the Church in the 19th century.
 In 1889, the college was closed, but reopened the following year as a seminary only.

 21st Century

 After the closure of St Cuthbert's College, Ushaw, Durham, in 2011, many of the dioceses in the province of Liverpool sent their students to Oscott to complete their training.
 This gave a boost in numbers at the college at a time when vocations seemed to be scarce.

-Pope Benedict XVI visited on 19 September 2010 following the beatification, earlier that day in Birmingham's Cofton Park, of Cardinal Newman who stayed at the college in the late 1840s.
-During his visit to Oscott, Benedict met and had lunch with the Roman Catholic bishops of England, Scotland and Wales.
+Pope Benedict XVI visited on 19 September 2010, following the beatification, earlier that day in Birmingham's Cofton Park, of Cardinal Newman who stayed at the college, in the late 1840s.
+During his visit to Oscott, Benedict had lunch with the Roman Catholic bishops of England, Scotland, and Wales.
 The Oscott visit was the last scheduled event during the four-day 2010 State Visit of Benedict to the UK.
 The Pope would later depart the UK from Birmingham Airport.

+In 2023, the college hosted a seminar called "Rethink Abortion Day," which was led by prominent US-based activist anti-abortion groups.
+The seminar was based on building on the successes experienced by the Pro-Life movement in the United States and expanding their successes into the United Kingdom.

+A national Eucharistic Congress for England and Wales is scheduled to take place at the college in September 2024.